hypo69/hypo/docs/gemini/ru/explainer/src/goog/spreadsheet/_examples/google_sample.md

 **Variables:**

 - `SCOPES`: A list of scopes defining the access permissions needed to access the Google Sheets API.
 Crucially, it uses `'https://www.googleapis.com/auth/spreadsheets.readonly'` for read-only access.
 - `SAMPLE_SPREADSHEET_ID`: The ID of the Google Spreadsheet to access.
-A specific spreadsheet is hardcoded here for demonstration purposes.
+A specific spreadsheet is hardcoded here for demonStartion purposes.
 - `SAMPLE_RANGE_NAME`: Specifies the range of cells to retrieve from the spreadsheet.
 - `ROOT_DIRECTORY`: The absolute path to the current working directory.
 - `path`: The complete path to the `client_secret.json` file.
 The code constructs this path dynamically, which is good for portability.